vrnvu/vrnvu.github.io/_posts/2020-12-20-epoche-on-questions.md

 # Questions not to ask

 >Q: Where can I find program or resource X?

 >Q: How can I use X to do Y?

 >Q: How can I configure my shell prompt?

 >Q: Can I convert an AcmeCorp document into a TeX file using the Bass-o-matic file converter?

 >Q: My {program, configuration, SQL statement} doesn't work

 >Q: I'm having problems with my Windows machine.
 Can you help?

 >Q: My program doesn't work.
 I think system facility X is broken.

 >Q: I'm having problems installing Linux or X. Can you help?

 >Q: How can I crack root/steal channel-ops privileges/read someone's e-mail?

 # How to answer questions in a helpful way

-- Be gentle.
+- **Be gentle**.
 Problem-related stress can make people seem rude or stupid even when they're not.

 - Reply to a first offender off-line.
 There is no need of public humiliation for someone who may have made an honest mistake.
 A real newbie may not know how to search archives or where the FAQ is stored or posted.

-- If you don't know for sure, say so!
-A wrong but authoritative-sounding answer is worse than none at all.
+- **If you don't know for sure, say so!** A wrong but authoritative-sounding answer is worse than none at all.
 Don't point anyone down a wrong path simply because it's fun to sound like an expert.
 Be humble and honest; set a good example for both the querent and your peers.

-- If you can't help, don't hinder.
-Don't make jokes about procedures that could trash the user's setup — the poor sap might interpret these as instructions.
+- **If you can't help, don't hinder.** Don't make jokes about procedures that could trash the user's setup — the poor sap might interpret these as instructions.

-- Ask probing questions to elicit more details.
+- **Ask probing questions to elicit more details**.
 If you're good at this, the querent will learn something — and so might you.
 Try to turn the bad question into a good one; remember we were all newbies once.

 - While muttering RTFM is sometimes justified when replying to someone who is just a lazy slob, a pointer to documentation (even if it's just a suggestion to google for a key phrase) is better.

-- If you're going to answer the question at all, give good value.
+- **If you're going to answer the question at all, give good value**.
 Don't suggest kludgy workarounds when somebody is using the wrong tool or approach.
 Suggest good tools.
 Reframe the question.

-- Answer the actual question!
-If the querent has been so thorough as to do his or her research and has included in the query that X, Y, Z, A, B, and C have already been tried without good result, it is supremely unhelpful to respond with “Try A or B,” or with a link to something that only says, “Try X, Y, Z, A, B, or C.”.
+- **Answer the actual question!** If the querent has been so thorough as to do his or her research and has included in the query that X, Y, Z, A, B, and C have already been tried without good result, it is supremely unhelpful to respond with “Try A or B,” or with a link to something that only says, “Try X, Y, Z, A, B, or C.”.

-- Help your community learn from the question.
+- **Help your community learn from the question**.
 When you field a good question, ask yourself “How would the relevant documentation or FAQ have to change so that nobody has to answer this again?”
 Then send a patch to the document maintainer.

-- If you did research to answer the question, demonstrate your skills rather than writing as though you pulled the answer out of your butt.
+- **If you did research to answer the question, demonstrate your skills rather than writing as though you pulled the answer out of your butt**.
 Answering one good question is like feeding a hungry person one meal, but teaching them research skills by example is showing them how to grow food for a lifetime.

 ---
 {: data-content="footnotes"}